-We began this process in earnest last June with our first Conference on Teaching and Learning Abroad in Zaragoza.
+We began this process in earnest in June 2018 with our first Conference on Teaching and Learning Abroad in Zaragoza.
 During that week, 25 SYA faculty began to define the core competencies that we want to instill in every student.
 The resident directors and I continued with refinements during the school year.
 We now have well-defined measurements by which we can assess student progress in every class on all four campuses.

 Our first group of faculty advisors also completed mentorship training on how to guide students through an experiential education program.
 This professional development is critical because the new curriculum no longer relies on a lecture model, where the teacher’s primary function is to convey content.
 We still need faculty who are experts in their disciplines, but we also need SYA teachers to excel at the work of educational coaching.